Written by Dr. Sagar Bhattad

 It is usually not symmetrical, which means that it affects only one side of the body and the joints rather than both sides.
 It is important to note that these children can develop silent inflammation in the eyes (called anterior uveitis).
 Once fail to detect this promptly, it can result in permanent visual problems.
 Therefore, it is always better to have a periodic eye check-up in children with long-standing arthritis.

 About 25% of children with JIA have the polyarticular form.
 Polyarticular JIA can affect more than 4 joints.
 This disease usually affects the smaller joints of the fingers and hands.
 But in some cases, it may affect the weight-bearing joints such as the knees, hips, and ankles.

 It affects joints on both sides of the body in a more symmetrical manner.
 Kids with polyarticular Juvenile Idiopathic Arthritis are at a higher risk of joint damage than in the other forms of JIA.
 A subset of these children are Rheumatoid factor positive (RF positive) and these children tend to continue into adulthood with chronic arthritis.

 Juvenile psoriatic arthritis refers to arthritis that occurs in children along with a skin disease called psoriasis.
 In some of these children, family members may have psoriasis, reflecting the genetic nature of this disease.

 The symptoms include:

-This sort of joint pain regularly influences the legs and spine.
-In this type of arthritis there is tenderness in the area where the bone connects with a tendon, ligament, or other connective tissue.
+This form of JIA is common among adolescent boys.
+In this type of arthritis, there is tenderness in the area where the bone connects with a tendon, ligament, or other connective tissue (called enthesitis).
 It most often affects the hips, knees, and feet.